WandThe Magic Wand and Other Operators

 Qed.

 The predicate H \−∗ H holds of the empty heap.
-Intuitively, one can rewrite 0 as -H + H.
+Intuitively, we can rewrite 0 as -H + H.

 Lemma himpl_hempty_hwand_same : H,